Microsoft-Web/WebCampTrainingKit/Presentation/ASPNET-in-Production/Handling-change-EF-migrations/DEMO.md

 By completing this demo you should have:

 1. Used Entity Framework migrations to update GeekQuiz database to reflect the changes in the object model
-1. Deployed a change (bug) to Windows Azure using Git
+1. Deployed a change (bug) to Microsoft Azure using Git
 1. Rollback to the last working deployment using the Azure Management portal

 ---